 Our orders arrived, and we were both impressed by the generous portions – a gigantic piece of fried fish sitting atop a bed of crispy chips.
 It also came with a huge dollop of tartare sauce.

 N had Dory fish with lemon herb batter and a lemon butter sauce.

 My order of dory fish in onion garlic batter, served with a side of baked beans.

-I was extremely excited when I saw that they had onion gravy and CURRY DIPPING SAUCE ZOMGS.
-I LOVE THAT SHT.
+I was extremely excited when I saw that they had onion gravy and curry dipping sauce, which I absolutely love.
 Back in the good ol’ days when I was a student in Sheffield, my housemates and I would always walk out from our dorms to the chippy for supper, and I always drenched each piece with curry dipping sauce.
 There’s something about it that is so different from the usual Indian curry you get locally – it’s sweeter and creamier, for one.
 Also less spicy.